 5.13 The Management Board shall have the power to temporarily co-opt a Director onto the Board pending formal appointment providing the maximum membership number is not exceeded.
 Co-opted members will have a vote at all meetings.

 5.14 If any member of the Management Board shall, without sufficient reason, absent themself from two consecutive Board Meetings or make no contribution to online discussions may be called upon to resign their position from the management Board.

 5.15 Any member of the Management Board who shall attend less than one Club event in any one year may be called upon to resign their position from the Board.

 5.16 All Management Board meeting minutes shall be recorded by the Board Secretary.
-A summary of the meetings shall be placed on the Club website at the Board’s discretion.
+A summary of the meetings may be placed on the Club website at the Board's discretion.
 A report of meetings shall appear in the following issue of the Club Magazine.

 6. CLUB OFFICERS

 The day to day running of the Club shall be conferred into the hands of the Club's Officers.
 It shall be the duty of the Management Board Secretary to receive quarterly reports from the Club Officers and present them to the management Board before each meeting.
 Club Officers may be invited to Management Board Meetings and/or invited to partake in any discussion(s) so as to provide expert advice or be consulted on the business of their office.